orthecreedence/cl-svg-polygon/README.md

 Here are the keyword parameters you can give the the (parse-svg-\* ...) functions:

     :curve-resolution    ; How many points each curve will use.
-Higher == more accurate :ignore-errors       ; Ignore parsing errors.
-This really only applies when arcs appear in paths (currently unsupported) :scale               ; Apply a scale vector '(x y) to ALL points/holes in all objects returned.
+Higher == more accurate :scale               ; Apply a scale vector '(x y) to ALL points/holes in all objects returned.
 Can be used with a negative value to invert the y axis.

 ### Grouping